CURRENT EUROGEO PRESIDIUM (2022)

-Dr. Rafael de Miguel is elected by the Presidium to be President of EUROGEO
+Dr. Rafael de Miguel is elected by the Presidium to be President of the European Association of Geographers (EUROGEO).

 The Annual meeting approves the 2018 report, The 2017 Annual Report is published.